Schedule Meetings in the Zoom Web Portal or App

 View/Manage a Scheduled Meeting

-All of your Zoom meetings (including any scheduled through the Outlook/Office365 Plug-In and a Zoom activity in Moodle) will show up on your Zoom Meetings page.
+All of your Zoom meetings (including any scheduled through the Outlook/Webmail Add-in and a Zoom activity in Moodle) will show up on your Zoom Meetings page.

 To open the Meetings page: